wesleycamargo/azure-docs.pt-br/articles/virtual-machines/extensions/oms-linux.md

 ### <a name="azure-security-center"></a>Central de Segurança do Azure

-A Central de Segurança do Azure provisiona o agente do Log Analytics e o conecta a um espaço de trabalho do Log Analytics criado pela ASC na sua assinatura do Azure automaticamente.
+A Central de Segurança do Azure provisiona o agente do Log Analytics e o conecta a um workspace do Log Analytics criado pela ASC na sua assinatura do Azure automaticamente.
 Se você estiver usando a Central de Segurança do Azure, não execute as etapas neste documento.
-Isso substitui o espaço de trabalho configurado e interrompe a conexão com a Central de Segurança do Azure.
+Isso substitui o workspace configurado e interrompe a conexão com a Central de Segurança do Azure.

 ### <a name="internet-connectivity"></a>Conectividade com a Internet